hypersign-protocol/hid-ssi-js-sdk/docs/did.md

 #### `createByClientSpec()`

-Generates a new DID Document using wallet
+Generates a new DID Document using clientSpec

 **API Definition**